-How can I help prevent a cribber from destroying the barn?
+How to help prevent a cribber from destroying the barn.

 Soap tastes bad, it doesn’t test at shows, it doesn’t stain your horse or the surface you rub it on.

-You can get sprays and goops for cribbing deterence!
+You can get sprays and goops for cribbing deterrence.

-This paste is super goopy and horrid tasting deterent.
+This paste is a super creamy and horrible tasting deterrent.